-Hundreds of students graduated from the UNC School of Medicine Department of Allied Health Sciences across five divisions of the health care spectrum from May 11 to May 14, 2017.
+Hundreds of students representing five divisions graduated from the UNC School of Medicine Department of Allied Health Sciences from May 11 to May 12, 2019.

 Division of Clinical Laboratory Science

-The Division of Clinical Laboratory Science celebrated its graduates on Sunday, May 14, 2017, at the Louis Round Wilson Library immediately following University commencement exercises.
-Drs.
-Susan Beck and Stephen R. Hooper addressed graduates, encouraging them to be proud of their accomplishments and what they will contribute to health care.
-Beck is the program director.
+The Division of Clinical Laboratory Science celebrated its graduates on Sunday, May 12, 2019, at the Louis Round Wilson Library immediately following University commencement exercises.
+Susan Beck, the program director, addressed graduates, encouraging them to be proud of their accomplishments and what they will contribute to health care.

 Division of Clinical Rehabilitation and Mental Health Counseling

-The division celebrated its Master of Science graduates on Saturday, May 13, 2017, in the Medical Biomolecular Research Building (MBRB).
-The program’s 18 graduates specialized in either psychiatric disability, developmental disability, or both.
+The division celebrated its Master of Science graduates on Saturday, May 11, 2019, in the Medical Biomolecular Research Building (MBRB).
+The program’s graduates specialized in psychiatric disability, developmental disability, or both.
+The program is ranked #9 in the country, according to U.S. News & World Report.

 Division of Occupational Science and Occupational Therapy

-The Division of Occupational Science and Occupational Therapy celebrated completion of the Master of Science in Occupational Therapy program with its graduates on Saturday, April 29, 2017, in Gerrard Hall.
-The program included an address to graduates by Dr. Stephen R. Hooper, presentation of awards, and a class gift.
-Additionally, the class honored Dr. Ruth Humphry, program director, on the occasion of her retirement from the division.
-On Saturday, May 10, 2017, four students were awarded Doctor of Philosophy degrees in Occupational Science during the UNC Graduate School ceremony.
-There, Humphry received the Faculty Award for Excellence in Doctoral Mentoring.
+The Division of Occupational Science and Occupational Therapy celebrated completion of the Master of Science in Occupational Therapy program with its graduates on Sunday, April 28, 2019, in Gerrard Hall.
+The program included an address to graduates, presentation of awards, and a class gift.
+Students received degrees in occupational therapy or a PhD in occupational science.
+Professor Jennifer Womack addressed the graduates.

 Division of Radiologic Science